davekempsell/CV/dk-cv.md

 An intensive, 16 week software engineering bootcamp, where I developed the following skills:
 - **Object Oriented Programming** best practice, designing and building class based apps.
 Focus on concepts such as encapsulation, inheritence, and polymorphism.
 - **Test Driven Development**.
 Using a TDD process to design and build programs, including unit tests, and integration and feature tests.
-- **Agile practice** Our group projects involved regular stand-ups and retros, iterative development, using a Kanban board for organising tasks, and dividing projects into sprints.
+- **Agile practices** Our group projects involved regular stand-ups and retros, iterative development, using a Kanban board for organising tasks, and dividing projects into sprints.
 - **Pair Programming**.
 Working with a variety of people highlighted the importance of being adaptable to accomodate other people's learning and working styles.

 I used the following tech during the Makers course: